-Kevin S. Douglas currently is Associate Professor and Associate Chair, Department of Psychology, Simon Fraser University.
+Kevin S. Douglas currently is a Professor and Associate Chair in the Department of Psychology at Simon Fraser University.
 He is also a Guest Professor of Applied Criminology at Mid-Sweden University, and a Senior Research Advisor at the University of Oslo.
 He has been at SFU since 2004, after having spent three years on faculty at the University of South Florida, in Tampa.
 Dr. Douglas received his law degree in 2000 from the University of British Columbia, and his Ph.D. in clinical (forensic) psychology from Simon Fraser University in 2002.
 He received a Michael Smith Foundation for Health Research Career Scholar Award (2005-2010), and was the recipient of the Saleem Shah Award for Early Career Excellence in Psychology and Law (2005), awarded jointly by the American Psychology-Law Society and the American Academy of Forensic Psychology.
 His research interests include violence risk assessment and management, the association between various mental and personality disorders (i.e., psychosis; psychopathy) and violence, and dynamic (changeable, treatment-relevant) risk factors.
-He is co-author of the Historical-Clinical-Risk Management-20 (HCR-20) violence risk assessment measure, which has been translated into 18 languages and is used broadly around the world (roughly 35 countries) in correctional, forensic, and psychiatric settings to help guide decisions about violence potential and how to reduce it.
+He is co-author of the Historical-Clinical-Risk Management-20 (HCR-20) violence risk assessment measure, which has been translated into 20 languages and is used broadly around the world (roughly 35 countries) in correctional, forensic, and psychiatric settings to help guide decisions about violence potential and how to reduce it.
 Dr. Douglas is lead author on the latest (third) revision of the HCR-20, published in 2013.
-Dr. Douglas has authored over 100 journal articles, books, or book chapters.
+Dr. Douglas has authored over 130 journal articles, books, or book chapters.